2025-ilaria/project-/rdf-triples.md

 > **Predicate:** `arco:hasRepresentative`
 > **Object:** The URL of the image hosted on Wikimedia Commons (https://commons.wikimedia.org/wiki/File:Teatro_Massimo_in_Palermo.jpg)

-As a final step, We asked ChatGPT to create a triple for the photographic representation.
+🔍 As a final step, we asked ChatGPT to create a triple for the official image using the **zero shot prompting technique**.

 ![Screnshot](assets/css/Screenshot%20prompt%20iamge%20triple.png)

-Here the result ➡️
+Here the result: ➡️

 ```rdf
 @prefix arco: <https://w3id.org/arco/ontology/arco/> .